 “…..liberation does not involve the loss or destruction of such conventional concepts as the ego; it means seeing through them – in the same way that we can use the idea of the equator without confusing it with a physical mark upon the surface of the earth.”

-Many people turn to psychotherapy in order to help them through particular crises that includes distressing feelings of anxiety and/or depression.
-Others want to gain a deeper understanding of their character traits and identity.
-You may find that you are experiencing some combination of wanting relief from symptoms of mood and anxiety disorders in addition to curiosity regarding the relation of symptoms to your own identity when seeking treatment.
+I find that many people turn to psychotherapy in order to help with a particular crises that includes distressing feelings like anxiety and depression.
+Often, as the crises passes, folks want to gain a deeper understanding of their character traits and identity.
+You may find that you are experiencing some combination of wanting relief from symptoms in addition to being curious regarding the relation of symptoms to your own identity.

 At the outset there is typically a desire for relief from suffering, long-term resolution, and for a deeper understanding regarding one’s own contribution, if any, to a particular conflict.